 Pop a stropping block like this one into your pack and save yourself some effort while sharpening your blade.

 If you keep your knife stropped during and between projects the need for an actual sharpening is minimized.

 This video is excellent for a demonstration on how to sharpen your whittling knife, and the comments below it are actually quite helpful.
 How weird is that for a YouTube video?!

 If you use something like the stropper in the link above, use the 3000 side in place of sandpaper!

 Wipe your blade down with a dry cloth between projects to keep it clean and free of damaging debris.
 If it gets dirty, most of the time warm and soapy water is your best to clean it.

 Maintaining Your Mitts

 You only get one pair of hands, so it’s wise to invest in a good pair of gloves or a thumb pad to keep your digits in working and uninfected order.
-This thumb pad is reviewed with high accolades and is one of the best on the market.
+This thumb pad is one example.